wikimedia/mediawiki-tools-cli/tools/lint/README.md

 make linti
 ```

-This will soon be included in CI and as a pre commit hook...
+This will soon be included as a pre commit hook...

 ## Rules